soubhiksanyal/RingNet/README.md

 ## Acknowledgement

+* We thank [Ahmed Osman](https://github.com/ahmedosman) for his support in the tensorflow implementation of FLAME.
 * We thank Raffi Enficiaud and Ahmed Osman for pushing the release of psbody.mesh.
 * We thank Benjamin Pellkofer and Jonathan Williams for helping with our [RingNet project website](https://ringnet.is.tue.mpg.de).